pamod-madubashana/TelegramFileServer/.qoder/commands/speckit.checklist.md

 ## Execution Steps

-1. **Setup**: Run `.specify/scripts/powershell/check-prerequisites.ps1 -Json` from repo root and parse JSON for FEATURE_DIR and AVAILABLE_DOCS list.
+1. **Setup**: Check if required files exist in the current directory:
+   - SPEC = spec.md
+   - PLAN = plan.md (if exists)
+   - TASKS = tasks.md (if exists)
-   - All file paths must be absolute.
+   - All file paths must be relative to current directory.
-   - For single quotes in args like "I'm Groot", use escape syntax: e.g 'I'\''m Groot' (or double-quote if possible: "I'm Groot").

 2. **Clarify intent (dynamic)**: Derive up to THREE initial contextual clarifying questions (no pre-baked catalog).
 They MUST:
    - Be generated from the user's phrasing + extracted signals from spec/plan/tasks